nautobot/nautobot/nautobot/docs/apps/migrating-jobs-from-nautobot-v1.md

 ### Tracking Job State

-`JobResult.status` is now automatically tracked by celery.
+`JobResult.status` is now automatically tracked by Celery.
 Job authors should no longer manually change `self.job_result.status` or `self.job_result.completed` and should instead raise an exception if the Job status should be set to failed (the failed status is now `"FAILURE"`).

-The Job's `self.failed` flag that was used to determine if a Job failed has been removed.
-This flag was set to `True` when the `log_failure` method was called.
-Job authors should track their Job's internal state and raise an exception to fail the Job.
+The Job's built-in`self.failed` flag, that was used to determine if a Job failed, has been removed.
+This flag was previously set to `True` automatically when the `log_failure` method was called.
+Job authors should track their Job's internal state and raise an exception to fail the Job when desired.

 ### Request Property

-The `request` property has been changed to a celery request instead of a Django request and no longer includes the information from the web request that initiated the Job.
+The `request` property has been changed to a Celery request instead of a Django request and no longer includes the information from the web request that initiated the Job.
 The `user` object is now available as `self.user` instead of `self.request.user`.